This post may contain affiliate links. Read our disclosure policy here.

 Pour the cream into the trays and stick them in the freezer.
 Make sure they are flat so they don’t spill out!
 Nothing worse than trying to clean frozen liquids off the sides and racks of your freezer.

-After a few hours of freezing, pop your cream cubes out of the trays and into a freezer bag.
+After a few hours of freezing when the ream has frozen solid, pop your cream cubes out of the trays and into a freezer bag.
 (Remember those Silicone Ice Cube trays?
 This is why you need them!)

 Label and date your freezer bag and pop it in the freezer.
-When you need a small amount you can just grab a cube or two!
-Cubes will be good for up to 4 months in the freezer
+You can grab a cube or two when you need small amounts of cream!
+Cubes will be good for up to 4 months in the freezer and are perfect to adding to desserts, sauces, stews, and other delicious recipes.

 How to Use Cream Cubes